YousefiNeuroLab/SSGCoh/README.md

 A) Whitening transformation in the anestheisa shown for a pair of channels given initial settings of model parameters.
 (B) Whitening transformation shown for the pair of channles shown in (A) with trained model.
 It is clear that the model has captured dynamics present in data.
 (C) ML curve – or maximum of Q function – for different iterations of EM.
 The curve grows per iteration getting to a local maximum.

 <h4>Implementation</h4>
-To get similar results, you can run provided code.
-After running GMM code, you will obtain the same result that we provide in above figures
+To get similar results, you can run provided code, you will obtain the same result that we provide in above figures

 <h3>Latent Dynamical Coherence Model:</h3>
 In our previous work, we demonstrated a latent dynamical modeling framework called <a href="https://github.com/YousefiLab/MDCA/tree/main/State%20Space%20Coherence">state-space global coherence</a>, which characterizes spectral measures to capture slow-changing dynamics in network-level coherence.
 In this method, we develop a more general class of the state-space coherence model, that can capture fast and switching changes in the network-level rhythmic dynamics.
 For this framework, we assume both continuous and discrete latent processes derive the network-level rhythmic dynamics; this modeling assumption, will help us to build a more flexible model structure that can capture sophisticated dynamics present in the neural data.
 Below figure shows how we combine both continuous and switching dynamics in the model.